benjamin-heasly/openhds-rest/documentation/registration-use-cases.md

 These are compound registrations that have significant side-effects on multiple entities.
 These should support common operations for demographic surveillance like initial census and demographic updates.

 ## Individual (Household)
-A FieldWorker is conducting a census and records an Individual who is part of a household, or updates an Individual's household membership.
+A FieldWorker is conducting a census and records an Individual who is part of a household, or updates an Individual's household registration.

 The registration must include the Individual herself.